Frantisekf/zeroconf-service-discovery-API/README.md

 ## Installing and running on a development server
 1. Clone the repository & navigate to directory and run:
-- `pip3 install -r requirements.txt`
+- `sudo pip3 install -r requirements.txt`
 - `python3 run.py`
 2. You're done!